AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/_includes/add-data-view.md

-Begin by creating a data view, giving it a name and description.
+Begin creation of a data view by creating a data view object, which includes a name and description for the data view.
+The data view will not include any queries or data fields yet—you will add those later.